 No vaccinations are required for entry to Cuba, Morocco, Nicaragua, Colombia and Mexico, but we recommend a valid tetanus shot.
 It is also recommended by the Center for Disease Control that your hepatitis A, hepatitis B, typhoid, tetanus-diphtheria, and measles vaccinations are up-to-date.

 We generally travel at a moderate pace which allows you to enjoy yourself without becoming exhausted.
 Keep in mind that each group may include people with varied interests and abilities.
 If your group is physically able and interested, we have frequent opportunities for additional activities.

 Even more important than your physical ability is a positive attitude and willingness to accept and embrace a different culture.

 Are children allowed?

-Yes, children are welcome on trips as long as they are open to new experiences and able to adjust to an unfamiliar diet.
+Yes, children ages 8 and up are welcome on trips as long as they are open to new experiences and able to adjust to an unfamiliar diet.
 We are experiencing an influx of adventurous families seeking to expand their horizons abroad.